parsa-epfl/cloudsuite/benchmarks/web-search/README.md

 This repository contains the docker image for Cloudsuite's Web Search benchmark.

-The Web Search benchmark relies on the Apache Solr search engine framework.
+The Web Search benchmark relies on the [Apache Solr][apachesolr] search engine framework.
 The benchmark includes a client machine that simulates real-world clients that send requests to the index nodes.
 The index nodes contain an index of the text and fields found in a set of crawled websites.

 ## Using the benchmark ##